E3uka/tinydates/README.md

 Muzz technical assessment by Ebuka Agbanyim

 ## How to run
-This application is built and deployed user docker, [`a docker compose script`](./docker-compose.yaml) been created that will spinup the application and its associated data stores and caching layers.
+This application is built and deployed user docker, a [`docker compose`](./docker-compose.yaml) script been created that will spinup the application and its associated data stores and caching layers.
 With docker installed run the below script:

 ```sh
 docker compose up
 ```

 This server is listening on port `8080` by default.
-You can specify the required port you want by changing the `PORT` in the [`.env`](./.env) file to the required number and also changing the ports in the [`a docker compose script`](./docker-compose.yaml).
+You can specify the required port you want by changing the `PORT` in the [`.env`](./.env) file to the required number and also changing the ports in the [`docker compose`](./docker-compose.yaml) script.

 ## Part 1